Facebook Ad Tools in Sprout

 Sprout offers easy access to Facebook Boost and Unpublished Post features.
 Both help businesses looking to amplify their existing Sprout engagement efforts via Facebook Ads.

 Facebook Boost is available within Compose if a Facebook Ad Account is connected to a Group.
-It's also available in the Sent Message Performance Report if you'd like to promote a post after it's been published.
+It's also available in the Post Performance Report if you'd like to promote a post after it's been published.
 You may want to consider performance metrics like clicks, engagement, and likes when you are evaluating which posts to boost.

 Boosted or Promoted Posts appear in the Facebook News Feed and show up higher so that the audience for that post has a better chance of seeing the content, potentially expanding the reach, visibility, and overall engagement.
 If you want to promote a sent message, we'll send you to the post directly on Facebook natively, where you can boost the post.

 See Facebook documentation for Boost FAQ.

 After crafting your message, click and enter the details to promote your post.